VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

-# Integrated analysis of miR-187 in medaka fertility
+# Computational workflows for 3D imaging and BRB-seq analyses of miR-187 in medaka ovaries
-This repository contains the scripts and code used in the article entitled <u>"Unveiling the role of miR-187 in adult ovarian follicle growth and female fecundity in *Oryzias latipes* (medaka)"</u> (https://doi.org/xxx).
+This repository contains the scripts and code used in the article entitled <u>"The miR-187 is a newly identified regulator of early oogenesis and female fecundity in medaka"</u> (https://doi.org/xxx).

 It provides the computational workflows for: